 13. Nurture yourself at Blue Earth Village

 On an island that already promotes eco-responsibility, Blue Earth Village manages to have a leading role.
-Their ethos, which holds collaboration, sustainability, and reusability above all else, helps it stand out from many other businesses and frankly we have no problem spending our money here.
+Their ethos, which holds collaboration, sustainability, and reusability above all else, helps it stand out from many other businesses and frankly I have no problem spending our money here.

 Make no mistake either: there are lots of awesome activities at the Blue Earth Cafe that you can spend your money on.
 Delicious meals are served up – from breakfast to dinner; there’s a yoga studio on-site; plus, Blue Earth also works closely with Apneista Freediving School as well (there’s a diving pool at Blue Earth).